 Quick—name a nonprofit.
 Name three.
 Which organizations sprang to mind first?
 If you’re like most people, the names on the tip of your tongue were of major national or international institutions.
 The majority of nonprofit marketing we see comes from larger organizations, which is part of the reason these brands remain at the forefront of our minds.

 However, there are more than 1.5 million nonprofit organizations registered in the U.S. alone.
 For many, earning trust and support at the local level doesn’t come easy.
 From grassroots groups to national organizations with hundreds of local chapters, local nonprofit marketing brings its own unique set of challenges.
 Even national nonprofits often struggle to implement cohesive campaigns across their many branches.
-Here are the five biggest hurdles of local nonprofit marketing, along with some insights on how to overcome them:
+Here are the five biggest hurdles of local nonprofit organization marketing, along with some insights on how to overcome them:

-1. Establishing Awareness Among Nonprofit Marketing Giants
+1. Nonprofit Marketing Tips for Establishing Awareness Among Giants

-Historically, over two thirds of charitable donations have come from individuals.
+Historically, over two-thirds of charitable donations have come from individuals.
 These donors may live and work in the same communities as many local nonprofits.
 Yet, when it comes time to give, they often donate to larger national nonprofits.
 Trustworthy nonprofits like The Salvation Army and United Way certainly deserve that support, but local nonprofits or chapters who also do good may struggle to establish trust and gain equal support.
 Even larger organizations may have trouble raising awareness and support for their local chapters and initiatives.

 However, local nonprofit marketing experts can leverage location and structure to engage donors in several ways: